Hello, World! – using Predefined¶

 Out[1]= Hello, World!

-In that class you define a method evaluate(self, evaluation) which
+In the Predefined clss you define a method evaluate(self, evaluation: Evaluation) which

 is what will get called when the Symbol is evaluated.
 The